Calls for government to confirm Sergei Skripal was a spy

 In 2017 he detailed his recruitment by MI6 in interviews with Mr Urban, for his book The Skripal Files.

-Michael Mansfield KC told the inquiry at the Royal Courts of Justice in London, it was unlikely this account had been fabricated and the government should confirm whether Skripal was a spy.
+Michael Mansfield KC, also acting on behalf of the family, told the inquiry at the Royal Courts of Justice in London, it was unlikely this account had been fabricated and the government should confirm whether Skripal was a spy.

 Not to confirm or deny this was almost "Alice in Wonderland" he said.